 No, a cardiac arrest and a heart attack are not the same.
 But a heart attack can lead to a cardiac arrest.

 During a heart attack, an artery supplying blood to the heart muscle becomes blocked.
-This starves part of the heart muscle of oxygen, and causes symptoms such as chest pain/discomfort – but the person is most commonly still conscious and breathing.
+This starves part of the heart muscle of oxygen, and causes symptoms such as chest pain/discomfort – but the person is usually still conscious and breathing.

 During a cardiac arrest the heart stops pumping blood around their body and to their brain.
-The person will fall unconscious, they won’t respond to you and they’ll stop breathing or won’t breathe normally.
+The person will fall unconscious, which means they won’t be able to respond to you.
+They will either stop breathing or won’t breathe normally.

 Both a heart attack and a cardiac arrest are medical emergencies, so you should call 999 or 112 immediately and follow the instructions of the operator.

 For a cardiac arrest this will include performing CPR immediately.
-Also ask for a defibrillator, if one is available.
+Also ask the people around you for a defibrillator, if one is available.

 How does CPR help?

-When a person is in cardiac arrest, their heart can’t pump blood to the vital organs and the rest of the body.
-If the person doesn’t receive help immediately they will die within minutes.
-By performing chest compressions and rescue breaths, you are taking over the role of their heart and lungs, pumping blood and oxygen to their vital organs.
+By performing chest compressions and rescue breaths, you are taking over the role of their heart and lungs, pumping blood and oxygen around their body.

-Every second counts, because a delay quickly reduces a person’s chance of survival.
-A delay can also lead to permanent damage to the person’s brain if they do survive.
+Every second counts – any delay can quickly reduce a person’s chance of survival.
+And if they do survive, delay can also cause permanent damage to the person’s brain.

 How do defibrillators help?

 A defibrillator is a device that can be used to shock the heart back into a normal rhythm during cardiac arrest.
-Those available to the public work automatically and provide instructions and will not deliver a shock unless one is necessary.
+The ones available to the public work automatically and will not shock unless it is necessary.

-Defibrillators are simple and safe to be used by anyone.
-They can be found in busy locations such as shopping centres, sports stadia and train stations across the UK.
+They are simple and safe to be used by anyone.
+You can find them in busy locations like shopping centres, sports stadiums and train stations across the UK.

 How long should I continue CPR?

 You must always call 999 before starting CPR.
-Continue performing CPR until professional help arrives and takes over, the person starts to show signs of regaining consciousness, or you become exhausted.
-Doing chest compressions is tiring.
-If other bystanders are there, guide them to take turns with you.
+Then keep doing CPR until professional help arrives and takes over, or the person starts to show signs of regaining consciousness.
+If you become exhausted, take turns with other bystanders.

 Signs of regaining consciousness include:

 Stop CPR if the person regains consciousness.
-If the person starts to breath normally but still unconscious, put them into the recovery position and continue to monitor their breathing until help arrives.
+If the person starts to breath normally but still unconscious, put them into the recovery position and pay attention to their breathing until help arrives.

 What will happen if their heart is beating but they are just not breathing?

-This is called a respiratory arrest, and will deteriorate into cardiac arrest without CPR.
+This is called a respiratory arrest, and it will become a cardiac arrest quickly without CPR.
 Don’t waste time checking for a pulse – if someone is unresponsive and not breathing or not breathing normally then call 999 and start CPR.

 Meet our CPR heroes

 80% of out of hospital cardiac arrests happen in the home.
-Imagine being faced with the prospect of not knowing what to do if this happened to a member of your family, be prepared to act fast.
+If this happens to a member of your family, be prepared to act fast.

 Read the stories of our everyday heroes.